 Length: 40 pages

-This bill was introduced on August 2, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on August 2, 2017, in a previous session of Congress, but it did not receive a vote.

 Aug 2, 2017